 Yajna – Vedic Fire Ceremony

 Shoshoni stands out as one of the only centers in the U.S. with a traditional Vedic fire temple, built according to ancient principles.
-Shoshoni Yogis have been dedicated to this daily practice for over 15 years.
-To inaugurate the Yajna or Fire Temple, we performed a 108-day fire ceremony, offering mantras to the fire 24 hours a day.
-We celebrate many holidays including Navaratri and Shivaratri with yajna.
+Shoshoni Yogis have been dedicated to this daily practice since the Fire Temple was built in 1999.
+To inaugurate the Temple, residents performed a 108-day fire ceremony, offering mantras to the fire 24 hours a day.
+Many holidays are celebrated with yajna, including Navaratri and Shivaratri.

 Overnight retreat guests may practice Yajna at Shoshoni every day 5:30-7:00am.
 In the summer, Saturday evening meditation is done in the Fire Temple as well.